Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <!--<figure> <img src="Diagrams/CMAF-Track.png" /></figure>-->

 Figure 6 illustrates the presentation timing model, defined in [[!MPEGCMAF]] clause 6.6.
-Different bitrate tracks and/or media streams are conveyed in separate CMAF tracks.
+Different bit-rate tracks and/or media streams are conveyed in separate CMAF tracks.
 By having fragment boundaries time aligned for tracks and applying constraints on tracks, seamless switching can be achieved.
 By using a common timeline different streams can be synchronized at the receiver, while